MyCryptoHQ/knowledge-base-content/how-to/accessing-wallet/what-is-screen-lock.md

 ## How do I set up Screen Lock?

-When you have MyCrypto open and are inactive for a period of time (default is one minute), a countdown will appear.
+When you have MyCrypto open and are inactive for a period of time (default is 30 minutes), a countdown will appear.

 ![Screen Lock countdown](../../assets/how-to/accessing-wallet/what-is-screen-lock/countdown.png)